Component needed to execute programs for Windows

 d481cda2625d9dd2731a00f482484d86

-Some of the new features added to the .NET Framework 3 are:
+Some of the key features added to the .NET Framework 3 are:

 Windows Presentation Foundation (WPF): WPF is the highlight of .NET Framework 3.0.
 It offers a powerful and flexible way to create visually stunning user interfaces, allowing developers to build rich and interactive applications with ease.